 The outside space at West Huckham Barn is sure to delight!
 The sloping lawn to the rear of the property is large, with far reaching, west facing views, an ideal place to enjoy the sometimes spectacular sunsets.
 The land here is complete with pond (unfenced, so children must be supervised).
 There are two areas of wild flower meadow surrounding the property.
 There are outside table and chairs, plus benches near the pond, and on the far side of the garden.
 A public footpath runs down one side of the garden under the hedge.
 This leads, to Winsford, via the river Quarme valley; a lovely walk.
 Up to two well behaved dogs are welcome by prior arrangement and for a supplementary fee of £12 per dog.
 Sorry, it's a strict maximum of 2 dogs please.
 If there was a trophy chosen by pets for the best garden and most freedom, then Huckham is in the running so we’re told!
 The garden is enclosed with stock fencing but an adventurous dog could get out.
 There is likely to be livestock in nearby fields, so please be vigilant.
 There is an excellent, well stocked, mini-supermarket at Wheddon Cross, also in Dulverton in the other direction, both of which are open long hours.
 (Please do not use online grocery shopping services to be delivered to the cottage, the lane is not suitable to allow access for delivery lorries).

-Wheddon Cross is the nearest village approx 3 miles away, based around the crossroads running from north to south between Minehead and Dulverton, and east to west between Taunton and North Devon.
-The village is said to be the highest on Exmoor, standing at 980 feet above sea leve...l, and the highest point on Exmoor, Dunkery Beacon (1704 feet above sea level) lying a short distance beyond.
-Dunkery Beacon is about three miles from the village.
+Whatever your particular interests, for an overview of all that Exmoor has to offer, you will find more at https://www.visit-exmoor.co.uk.
+The nearby Quantock Hills AONB area is also described here.
+Wheddon Cross is the nearest village approx 3 miles away.
+The village is said... to be the highest on Exmoor, standing at 980 feet above sea level.
+The highest point on Exmoor, Dunkery Beacon (1704 feet above sea level) is only a short distance beyond.
 There are fantastic panoramic views from Dunkery; wild moorland to the west, the Bristol Channel and Wales to the north, the rolling Brendon Hills to the east and the Quarme Valley to the south.
 Some of the best walking on Exmoor (including a trail suitable for those less able) can be found at Webbers Post which lies to the seaward side of Dunkery Beacon.
 For the active visitor, walks with fine views are all around, whilst Exmoor's well-known landmarks such as Dunkery Beacon, Tarr Steps and the valleys of the Exe, Barle and East Lyn (setting for Blackmore's famous novel Lorna Doone) are all easily reached.
 Wimbleball lake, with a wide range of water and land based activities, is within easy reach.
 (5 miles) Excellent walks and cafe with outdoor eating area.
 There is ample information available at the property to help you in planning your visit.
 The medieval village of Dunster is only six miles away, with its 11th century castle, and Mill (National Trust), and old Yarn Market, Tithe barn and interesting shops, pubs and restaurants.
 Slightly further afield is the North Devon and Somerset coast with pretty villages in steep combes such as Porlock, Lynton and Lynmouth.
 For a more traditional seaside experience, you can head to Minehead which is only ten miles away.
 Other towns to visit in the area are Tiverton to the south, with plenty of shops, a canal walk, and a National Trust property (Knightshayes) nearby.
 A visit to the county town of Taunton, to the north, could be combined with a day exploring the beautiful and little-known Quantock Hills.

 Full arrival information will be sent once the booking is paid for in full.